pfuri/basic-elixir/README.md

     npm install --global gulp-cli

-#### Elixir For CakePHP
+#### Elixir For Basic / Non-Framework Web Applications

-The only remaining step is to install Elixir for CakePHP.
-To do this you will need a create a file in your root directory named ***[package.json](https://github.com/pfuri/cakephp3-elixir/blob/master/package.example.json)*** and paste in the following:
+The only remaining step is to install Elixir for basic/non-framework web applications.
+To do this you will need a create a file in your root directory named ***[package.json](https://github.com/pfuri/basic-elixir/blob/master/package.example.json)*** and paste in the following:

 ```javascript
 {